Navenitha/WEB_PROGRAMMING_FILM-FESTIVAL/README.md

 -🛠️ Admin panel to manage films, showtimes, and bookings

--🌐 Responsive design for desktop and tablet screens
+-🌐 Responsive design for desktop

 Technologies Used